pranavdur/OkraInsight/README.md

 # OkraInsight
-The goal of this project is to provide an alternative to people who are not experts in visually determining Okra tenderness at the time of buying and yet do not wish to use the traditional destructive testing method where the tip is bent to see if it snaps clean (test pass) or deforms/sags (test fail).
+The goal of this project is to provide an iphone app based alternative to people who are not experts in visually determining Okra tenderness at the time of buying and yet do not wish to use the traditional destructive testing method where the tip is bent to see if it snaps clean (test pass) or deforms/sags (test fail).
 The destructuve method results in accelerating food spoilage and reduces the likelihood of even good Okra being sold when its next to damaged Okra.
 In addition, when Okra is packaged in a see-through wrapper, or when vendor simply dis-allows, the option of destructive testing may not be possible.

 ## What is done ?